 - Add to the pot the fire roasted tomatoes, broth, Cajun seasoning, pepper, salt, broth, bay leaf, sausage slices, and cooked rice.
 Stir together and heat for 4 minutes.

 - Add the prepared uncooked shrimp and stir them in.
 Cover and simmer on medium-low for 10 minutes or until the shrimp is cooked and pink in color.
-Serve right away or continue to heat uncovered to release more juices and thicken the sauce.
+Serve right away or continue to heat uncovered to release more juices and thicken the sauce (see notes below on thickening the sauce).
 Season with salt to taste.